ml5174/sacpcp/README.md

 1. Clone from your savi-lib repo into a subfolder of src:<br>
         git clone https://github.com/githubusername/savi-lib.git lib<br>
         where githubusername is your username on github<br>
-        and the path give to clone is for your lib fork
+        and the path give to clone is for your lib fork<br>
+        NOTE: your lib subfolder of src needs to be named lib
 1.      cd lib
 1. Set the upstream master for lib: git remote add upstream https://github.com/ml5174/savi-lib.git